Brooklyn Museum: Arts of Africa

 The oldest acquisitions in the African art collection were collected by the museum in 1900, shortly after the museum's founding.
 The collection was expanded in 1922 with items originating largely in what is now the Democratic Republic of the Congo.
-The next year, the museum hosted one of the first exhibitions of African art in the United States.
+The next year, the museum hosted one of the first exhibitions of African art in the United States, when Stewart Culin of the museum's new Department of Ethnology started displaying 1,400 pieces.

 The Brooklyn Museum's African art collection includes more than 6,000 objects.
 The African art collection covers 2,500 years of human history and includes sculpture, jewelry, masks, and religious artifacts from more than 100 African cultures.
 Noteworthy items in this collection include a carved ndop figure of a Kuba king, believed to be among the oldest extant ndop carvings, and a Lulua mother-and-child figure.

 In 2018, the museum drew criticism from groups including Decolonize This Place for its hiring of a white woman as Consulting Curator of African Arts.
+As part of the 2026–2027 renovation of the African art galleries, the art was to be rearranged based on the geographical regions from which they originated.